demaryland/docker-linux-training/README.md

 ### What You'll Learn
 By the end of this journey, you'll be able to:
-- Navigate Red Hat Enterprise Linux like a pro (goodbye C:\ drives!)
+- Navigate Ubuntu Linux like a pro (goodbye C:\ drives!)
+- Understand key differences between Ubuntu and RHEL-based systems
 - Deploy and manage Docker containers confidently
 - Build custom container images for web applications
 - Orchestrate multi-container applications